cmscaltech/gpuservers/README.md

 ## Nodes and Access

-The head node `ibanks.hep.caltech.edu` is running the nfs home and data server.
+The head node `login1.hep.caltech.edu` is only used for submitting job in batch.
-It has a public (regular network) and a private (10G) IP.

 Worker nodes are a follows, in chronological order of creation
 * `culture-plate-sm.hep.caltech.edu` is a Supermicro server with 2T of local SSD, and runs 8 NVidia GeForce GTX 1080